 A dental bridge is a natural-looking way to fill in gaps caused by missing teeth.
 Custom-made for each patient, these bridges are designed to blend in with your natural smile.
-At our Arlington, TX office, we offer custom bridges to replace one or more missing teeth.
+We can create your custom dental bridge in our Arlington, TX office to replace one or more missing teeth.

 Bridges restore the shape of your teeth and help maintain the proper bite between your upper and lower teeth.
 A traditional bridge has two crowns on either side of the gap, with a fake tooth in between.
 If you need to replace several teeth in a row, bridges can also be supported by dental implants.
 Our Arlington office offers other restorative options for restoring missing teeth as well.